#

 • Choose a strategic partner, not just a tool: Your platform should scale with your enterprise and integrate into your existing security ecosystem, so prioritize vendors with a clear roadmap for managing emerging threats from both human employees and AI agents.

-What Is an Insider Risk Management Platform?
+What Is an Insider Risk Management Solution?

 An Insider Risk Management (IRM) platform is a security solution designed to protect your organization from risks that originate from within.
 This includes anyone with legitimate access to your systems and data, such as employees, contractors, and partners.
 Unlike traditional security tools that focus on external threats, an IRM platform gives you visibility into internal activities to prevent data loss, policy violations, and other security incidents before they cause damage.